Purslane Control

 Spreading granules

 • If purslane is a reoccurring problem in your lawn, you can prevent it by applying a pre-emergent herbicide like Barricade Granular Pre-Emergent Herbicide before the growing season.
 Depending on your turfgrass type, this product can be applied at a rate from 1.5 to 4 lbs per 1,000 sq. ft.
 Once you have measured the area and calibrated your push or broadcast spreader, you can then load the appropriate amount of Barricade into the spreader.
 Apply the product granules to your lawn until it is evenly spread.
-After broadcasting the granules, you should then water in and activate them with at least 0.5 inches of water.
-Because this product only prevents weeds from emerging, apply Barricade Granular Pre-Emergent Herbicide before spring when soil temperatures would reach 60 degrees Fahrenheit.
+After broadcasting the granules, you should water and activate them with at least 0.5 inches of water.
+Because this product only prevents weeds from emerging, apply Barricade Granular Pre-Emergent Herbicide before spring when soil temperatures reach 60 degrees Fahrenheit.

 Key Takeaways